Citrix Hypervisor

 Q: Where does the local cache live on the local disk?

 A: The cache lives in a Storage Repository (SR).
 Each host has a configuration parameter (called local-cache-sr) indicating which (local) SR is to be used for the cache files.
 Typically, this SR is an EXT3/EXT4 type SR. When you run VMs with IntelliCache, you see files inside the SR with names uuid.vhdcache.
 This file is the cache file for the VDI with the given UUID.
-These files are not displayed in XenCenter – the only way of seeing them is by logging into dom0 and listing the contents of /var/run/sr-mount/sr-uuid
+These files are not displayed in XenCenter.
+The only way of seeing them is by logging into dom0 and listing the contents of /var/run/sr-mount/sr-uuid

 Q: How do I specify a particular SR for use as the cache?